Herbert Butterfield: Christianity and History

 Butterfield and his Anglo-Catholic contemporary, Christopher Dawson, have been referred to as prominent "providential" historians.

 The Origins of Modern Science

+Butterfield's 1949 book The Origins of Modern Science was an influential study of the Scientific Revolution and important work in history of science.

-According to Brian Vickers, in the 1949 book The Origins of Modern Science Butterfield makes simplistic generalisations which "seem unworthy of a serious historian".
+According to Brian Vickers, Butterfield makes simplistic generalisations which "seem unworthy of a serious historian".
 Vickers considers the book a late example of the earliest stage of modern analysis of the history of Renaissance magic in relation to the development of science, when magic was largely dismissed as being "entertaining but irrelevant".

 Prizes and accolades

 In 1922, Butterfield was awarded the University Member's Prize for English Essay, writing on the subject of English novelist Charles Dickens and the way in which the author straddled the fields of history and literature.

 In 1923, Butterfield won the Le Bas Prize for his first publication, The Historical Novel; the work was published in 1924.

 Also in 1924, Butterfield won the Prince Consort Prize for a work on the problem of peace in Europe between 1806 and 1808.
 At the same time, he was given the Seeley Medal.